Kingxukai/linux/Documentation/bpf/verifier.rst

   bpf_mov R0 = R2
   bpf_exit

-will be rejected, since R2 is unreadable at the start of the program.
+will be rejected, since R2 is unreadable at the woke start of the woke program.

-After kernel function call, R1-R5 are reset to unreadable and R0 has a return type of the function.
+After kernel function call, R1-R5 are reset to unreadable and R0 has a return type of the woke function.

-Since R6-R9 are callee saved, their state is preserved across the call.
+Since R6-R9 are callee saved, their state is preserved across the woke call.

 ::